“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 If you’re carrying a large umbrella like I was, you can leave it in one of the umbrella lockers beside the regular ones.
 They can be locked with a combination.

-TIP: There is a rooftop bar, known as The Roof, operating until January 2023.
-Comfy couches can be reserved in 50-minute time slots for 4,000 JPY.
-Take your wallet with you if you’d like to buy a drink, take a seat and watch the world go by.
+TIP: Seasonally in the warmer months there is a pop-up Shibuya Sky rooftop bar, known as The Roof.
+This Shibuya Sky bar features comfy couches that can be reserved in 50-minute time slots starting from 4,900 yen each.
+The couch packages include admission into the Shibuya Sky complex and need to be reserved in advance.
+For standing room at the bar, take your wallet with you if you’d like to buy a drink and watch the world go by.
 I wanted to do this but made the rookie mistake of leaving my purse in the locker, oops.

 Sky Stage Rooftop

 There is a professional photographer in an “Instagrammable” spot on the Sky Edge to take souvenir photos.
 People patiently line up for this spot so each person has a photo without other people in it.
-There is a fee to do this.
+Cost: The fee is 1800 yen for the photo and a digital copy.

 TIP: Hang out and gaze up at the sky on a Cloud Hammock (if you’re able to find an empty one!) and spot the Geo Compass.